HackerUSA-CE/group-project/readme.md

 # Hey!
 Let's learn about GitHub commands!
-ontributed to by Joe Lee
+ontributed to by Joseph Lee

 ## Follow this sequence in order to correctly fork and clone this repository: